 One thing is certain, Joel and his employees love what they do.
 They love to talk bikes, cities, art, music and can really get into the details of roasting coffee for hours at a time.
 They even write a blog that is simply a pleasure to read.
 Take this recent post explaining their philosophy on slow pedal-powered growth as a business model, “Courier is more about having awesome clients and keeping the coffee at its best, rather than convenience.
 Delivering what we provide by bicycle is a constant struggle, but if somehow we can keep our route and timing simple, and ourselves well fed, rested, and refreshed then it becomes mostly fun.”

 The coffee itself, roasted on SE 40th and Hawthorne, stands on its own and certainly stands up against any of the bigger more established roasters.
 You won’t find muddy, silty brews here.
 It’s pour-overs, baby, dripped into Mason jars.
 You’ll have to wait a few minutes to get it.
 And if you don’t want to wait, well, there’s a big chain store café just down the street…

 Rather than wax poetic about the flavor notes, I’ll give the Courier folks the stage to pontificate on their own.
 This post on their blog from 2009 is a good example, but trust us, the coffee and espresso from beans to grind, to pulls to pours is always on point.

-With their hand pulled manual espresso machines, bicycle ethos, and lack of any sort of computer system that would give a standard food business consultant a coronary, Courier proves that you don’t need to play a follow the leader formula to create a successfully, high quality coffee business.
+With their hand-pulled manual espresso machines, bicycle ethos, and lack of any sort of computer system that would give a standard food business consultant a coronary, Courier proves that you don’t need to play a follow-the-leader formula to create a successful, high-quality coffee business.
 Sometimes doing it differently is what works best.